How to Release Emotional Trauma

 Progressive Muscle Relaxation

-This technique involves systematically tensing and then releasing different muscle groups.
+This mind-body technique involves systematically tensing and then releasing different muscle groups.
 For trauma recovery, this helps in two ways: it releases the chronic muscle tension where traumatic stress is held, and it retrains the body to recognize the difference between a state of tension and a state of deep relaxation.

 Professional Trauma Release Therapies